Literature

 Theo Dorgan was born in Cork in 1953.
 He is a poet, novelist, prose writer, documentary screenwriter, editor, translator and broadcaster.

 Songs of Earth And Light, his versions from the Slovenian of Barbara Korun, appeared in 2005 (Cork, Southword Editions).
-In 2015 his translations from the French of the Syrian poet Maral al-Masri, Barefoot Souls, appeared from ARC Publications, UK and a further collection of translations of al-Masri, Liberty Goes Naked was published in 2017 by Southword Editions, Cork.
+In 2015 his translations from the French of the Syrian poet Maram al-Masri, Barefoot Souls, appeared from ARC Publications, UK; two further collection of translations of her work have been published, Liberty Goes Naked in 2017 by Southword Editions, Cork, and The Abduction in 2020, from the same publisher.
 In 2019, Coiscéim published Bailéid Giofógacha, his translations into Irish of Romancero Gitano by Federico García Lorca.

 He has edited: The The Great Book Of Ireland/Leabhar Mór Na Héireann (with Gene Lambert, 1991); REVISING THE RISING (with Máirín Ní Dhonnachadha, Field Day, Derry,1991); Irish Poetry Since Kavanagh(Dublin, Four Courts Press, 1996); Watching The River Flow (with Noel Duffy, Dublin, Poetry Ireland/Éigse Éireann, 1999); An Leabhar Mór/ The Great Book Of Gaelic (with Malcolm Maclean, Edinburgh, Canongate, 2002); The Book Of Uncommon Prayer (Dublin, Penguin Ireland, 2007), La Paume Ouverte (Dublin, Poetry Ireland/Éigse Eireann, 2010); What We Found There (Dublin, Dedalus Press, 2013).
 He was the editor of the collection of essays, Foundation Stone: Notes towards a Constitution for a 21st Century Republic (New Island Books, 2014).
 He has been series Editor European Poetry Translation Network publications and Director of the collective translation seminars from which the books arose.